ultush/ontario-trillium-foundation-grants/methodology-otf-since_2015.md

 # Ontario Trillium Foundation Grant Funding Analysis Methodology

 Ontario Trillium Foundation (OTF) is the largest grant foundation in Canada, and as a foundation entirely dependent on Ontario government funding, it is an instrument of government policy through granting priorities in the social economy.
-One of Ontario Trillium Foundations goals is to encourage best practices in the social economy in Ontario.
+One of OTF's goals is to encourage best practices in the social economy in Ontario.
 One of these best practices is transparency, and one of the OTFs transparency initiatives has been publication of its grant administration information as Open Data [Ontario Trillium Foundation Open Data](https://otf.ca/open).
+The data published by OTF is useful for a number of reasons.
-The information available on OTF grants is considered to be administrative data.
+First, the information available on OTF grants is considered to be administrative data, i.e.  it is data used for administration of grants.
+Second, the data published by OTF used in this analysis is Open Data, i.e. it is available for review and analysis by anybody, in machine readable format.
+Third, OTF grant data is Population data, in this case it is not a population of people, but a population of grants. i.e. this is not a "sample" of grants, its **all** grants for the organization OTF, within particular time periods and specific grant streams.
+This makes the analysis of data relatively simple and less reliant on parametric statistics.
 The OTF grant datasets provide a comprehensive view of funding through the foundation to social economy organizations serving equity seeking groups such as individuals with disabilities in Ontario.

 ## Research Questions answerable through the OTF Datasets